The tyre industry’s role in advancing Connected & Automated Driving

 An innovation-driven tyre industry will play a crucial role in driving advancements

 The rapid and exciting evolution of mobility is raising fundamental questions regarding fair and equal access to in-vehicle data.
 Future mobility brings opportunities for road safety, sustainability and society at-large.
 As a key contributor to the automotive industry and value chain, an innovation-driven tyre industry will play a crucial role in driving advancements.
-In-vehicle data can significantly help improve vehicle and road safety, sustainability and infrastructure quality in the future.
 Tyre manufacturers can process vehicle-generated data to provide highly accurate, precise, high quality as well as close to real-time diagnostic and prognostic services linked to tyre behaviour analysis.
 The precision insights by tyre manufacturers on in-vehicle data will be essential to accelerate the potential benefits of connectivity and automation for others in the mobility chain.

-TaaS, in a narrower sense, describes the concept of providing tyres and the associated services under a subscription model with strong consideration of all direct and indirect economical, ecological, safety and usability impact for the customers and the society.
-The optimization of TaaS requires in-depth understanding of all such dimensions and its interdependencies for each individual application scenario.
+In a narrower sense, Tyre-as-a-Service (TaaS) describes the concept of providing tyres and the associated services under a subscription model with strong consideration of all direct and indirect safety, environmental, economical and usability impacts, for the customers and the society.
+The optimization of TaaS requires in-depth understanding of all the dimensions and their interdependencies for each application case.
 The development of this understanding requires the availability, collection, and processing of vehicle, environmental, and operational data.

 Tyres-as-a-service fuses innovative telematics solutions with tyre technology...